A Major in Gender Studies Provides Healthy Perspective and a Path to an Empowered Career

 Careers in Gender Studies

 How do gender studies provide a career path?
-You’ll likely be surprised to learn that a gender studies degree is highly versatile—one that can be useful toward many careers, including academia, social work, public policy, law, nonprofit organizations, management and education.
-Understanding how people interact based on gender and the dynamics of that can broaden your career options quite a bit and use it as a layer of learning to inform graduate degrees.
+You’ll likely be surprised to learn that a gender studies degree is highly versatile, and can be useful toward many careers, including academia, social work, public policy, law, nonprofit organizations, management, and education.
+Understanding how people interact based on gender and the many dynamics of power can broaden your career options quite a bit and be used as an entry point to various graduate degrees.
 Others choose to combine their gender studies major with a minor or second major to broaden or specialize their skill set and career options.

 How to Prepare for Success